 I don’t know if there is actually any historical connection between Akhenaten and Phaeton.
 The connections I have been making here are pure speculation without much evidence and no way to check them.
 But one can use the Phaeton story as a parable about Akhenaton and, more generally, as a parable about totalitarian systems of all kinds.

-The trend of such systems towards treating humans in inhumane ways appears already in the Sudanic religion, where Kings were, according to archaeological finings, buried together with their servants.
+The trend of such systems towards treating humans in inhumane ways appears already in the Sudanic religion, where Kings were, according to archaeological findings, buried together with their servants.
 It looks like the servants were killed when the King died.
 This custom was adapted by the first Egyptian dynasties, until the burying of servants was replaced by the burying of statues of servants.
 However, in Amarna, there seems to have been a very inhumane system of rule.
 The way the remains of Akhenaton’s rule where destroyed after his death speaks of hatred and this hatred probably had its reasons.
-Atrocities against humans later proved to be a recurring theme in societies based on Monotheistic religions or in other totalitarian systems.
+Atrocities against humans later proved to be a recurring theme in societies based on monotheistic religions or in other totalitarian systems.

 What these systems have in common is a claim to absolute truth.
 Such a claim can make people blind to reality and must be enforced by use of violence in case disbelief or criticism arises..
 In contrast to pluralistic systems, there is a single god or principle that orders the world (“qui temperat orbem”).
 The Sudano-Egyptian “Ma’at”, the divine law of the Mosaic religions, the kingship by grace of god typical of medieval and absolutist monarchies, the laws of history in Stalinism, the ethno-centric and racial ideologies of Fascism and Nazism, all these systems claim to possess sources of absolute truth.